Nicole Napolitano

-Nicole Napolitano Mauriello is an American television personality and entrepreneur.
+Nicole Napolitano Mauriello (born 1969) is an American television personality and entrepreneur.
 She is best known for starring in the reality television series The Real Housewives of New Jersey.
 She is the twin sister of Teresa Aprea.

 Career

 Napolitano's boyfriend Bobby brought the twins to the attention of the Bravo network as potential cast members on Real Housewives.
-Mauriello and her sister appeared on the sixth season of Bravo's The Real Housewives of New Jersey in 2014, as additions to the cast together with Amber Marchese; the three new cast members took over from Caroline Manzo and Jacqueline Laurita, who left the show.
+Mauriello and her sister appeared on the sixth season of Bravo's The Real Housewives of New Jersey in 2014, as additions to the cast together with Amber Marchese; the three new cast members took over from Caroline Manzo, Kathy Wakile and Jacqueline Laurita, who left the show.
 She left the series after one season, though continued to appear as a guest in Season 7.
 Napolitano's relationship with her boyfriend was a major element of the show, though in November 2014, Napolitano's boyfriend Bobby Ciasulli posted an hour-long video providing his side of story regarding conflicts that had taken place on the screen and behind the scenes.

 Press reports indicated that Napolitano and Aprea were dropped because their Central Jersey home base made it more challenging to integrate them into the action among the bulk of the core cast members an hour away in North Jersey.